The Executor Class

 The Estimator can be initialized with various inputs (execution=) that specify the execution environment:

-• Default initialization with no backend specified: If no backend is specified, the Executor class is initialized utilizing the fast PennyLane simulators.
-If no shots are specified (shots=None) the statevector simulator being utilized, which is the default.
-If shots are specified, the shot-based simulator is utilized.
+• Default initialization with no backend specified: If no backend is specified, the Executor class is initialized utilizing PennyLane’s DefaultQubit simulator.
+If no shots are specified (shots=None) the simulator is utilized as a statevector simulator by default.
+If shots are specified, a shot-based simulator is utilized.

 from squlearn import Executor